 How to Make a Lung Model in 6 Easy Steps

-DIY Lung Model - Science Experiment for Kids
+DIY Lung Model Experiment for Kids - simple household recycled supplies for science project

 How does air flow into your lungs?
-What happens when a person has trouble breathing in air?
-These are common and important questions about the human body.
-Thankfully, kids can make a simple lung model that’s very helpful for answering these questions!
+What happens when a person has trouble breathing?
+These are common questions about the human body.
+Thankfully, kids can make a simple DIY model to learn how lungs work.
 With a DIY lung model, kids can see lung anatomy in action.
-They can understand how the lungs are important for breathing in fresh oxygen and breathing out carbon dioxide.

-Although the lung model is a classic craft for preschools and elementary schools, it’s also easy enough to make at home with materials you already have.
+Although the lung model is a classic craft for preschools and elementary schools, it’s easy to make at home with materials you already have.

 Parts of the respiratory system in the DIY lung model